f-droid/fdroid-website/_docs/Inclusion_How-To.md

 What to Expect
 --------------

-When your application metadata is approved and accepted into fdroiddata git repository on GitLab, **it won't immediately appear** in the main F-Droid repository.
+When your application metadata is approved and accepted into the fdroiddata git repository on GitLab, **it won't immediately appear** in the main F-Droid repository.

-Provided that your application does not have any build problem, it would takes somewhere **around 24 hours to 48 hours** from fdroiddata merge for the application to appear in the main repository.[1](https://f-droid.org/forums/topic/how-fast-the-main-f-droid-repository-updates/) This timing limitation is due to APK signing part of the build process, which requires human intervention on keystore access step.[2](https://f-droid.org/forums/topic/encouraging-f-droid-participation-by-developers/#post-17868)
+Provided that your application does not have any build problems, it would takes somewhere **around 24 to 48 hours** from fdroiddata merge until the application to appears in the main repository.[1](https://f-droid.org/forums/topic/how-fast-the-main-f-droid-repository-updates/) This timing limitation is due to the APK signing part of the build process, which requires human intervention on keystore access step.[2](https://f-droid.org/forums/topic/encouraging-f-droid-participation-by-developers/#post-17868)